Foreign Intelligence Surveillance Act: Subsequent developments

-Foreign Intelligence Surveillance Act of 1978 Amendments Act of 2008
+FISA Amendments Act of 2008

 The FISA Amendments Act of 2008 passed by the United States Congress on July 9, 2008.
-The amendments added a new Title VII to the Act, which was stated to expire at the end of 2012, but Congress extended the provisions to December 31, 2017.
+The amendments added a new Title VII to the Act, which was slated to expire at the end of 2012 pending reauthorization; Congress subsequently extended the provision to December 31, 2017.
 The 2008 amendments gave telecoms immunity, increased the time allotted for warrantless surveillance, and adds provisions for emergency eavesdropping.
 On June 20, 2008, the House of Representatives passed the amendment with a vote of 293 to 129.
 It passed in the Senate 69 to 28 on July 9, 2008 after a failed attempt to strike Title II from the bill by Senator Dodd.
 On July 10, 2008, President Bush signed it into law.

 2015 USA Freedom Act

-On June 2, 2015, many provisions of the 1978 Foreign Intelligence Surveillance Act were changed with the passage of the USA Freedom Act.
-The 2015 law overhauled the powerful United States National Security Agency and required the US government to undergo standard court procedures in order to gather data regarding suspicious activities.
-However, the law did not completely repeal the controversial Patriot Act and allowed some provisions to expire in later time.
+First proposed in response to the disclosures of NSA contractor Edward Snowden, which revealed mass surveillance undertaken by the agency, the USA Freedom Act was intended by its sponsors to provide a "balanced approach" to intelligence gathering.
+The law restored and modified several provisions of the Patriot Act, overhauled the NSA, and required the U.S. government to undergo standard court procedures in order to gather data regarding suspicious activities.

 FISA Amendments Reauthorization Act of 2017

-After months of congressional hearings and some public controversy, following a short-term extension of three weeks, Congress passed a six-year extension of the FISA Amendments Act of 2008, which was signed into law in January, 2018.
+After months of congressional hearings and some public controversy, following a short-term extension of three weeks, Congress passed a six-year extension of the FISA Amendments Act of 2008, which was signed into law in January 2018.